roysubs/custom_bash/README.md

 ./ubuntu-wsl2-systemd-script.sh --force
 ```

-How to install Fedora Remix 33 for WSL 2 ...

 [Connect to WSL via SSH](https://superuser.com/questions/1123552/how-to-ssh-into-wsl)
 Change the 22 port to a other one,such as 2222,in the file /etc/ssh/sshd_config,then restart the ssh service by the commond sudo service ssh --full-restart,you will successfully login.But I don't know the reason.

 I also try use it as a remote gdb server for visual studio by VisualGDB,it not works well.
 VisualGDB will support it in the next version as the offical website shows.The link is https://sysprogs.com/w/forums/topic/visualgdb-with-windows-10-anniversary-update-linux-support/#post-9274

 # SSH Server Setup (openssh-server)